FireWise

 Grant Applications

 It is understood that Monarch may have submitted grant applications related to fire risk mitigation near the Salt Creek wildland area.
-We have not been awarded a grant for the past three years.
-Our HOA is notr a CalFire recognized entity, we had to join a non-profit Fire Safe Council.
+We have not been awarded a grant for the past three years including the application for 2025.
+Our HOA is not a CalFire recognized entity, we had to join a non-profit Fire Safe Council to be recognized.
 We belong to Salt Creek Corridor project which is a group of local HOA's who apply for the CalFire grant together.

 Ongoing Communication